maz-kar/CrypticGecko/README.md

 Add UITests for all the Views
 Make a separated repo out of LocalFileManager.

-On 22.08:
+On 23.08:
-- Finish StatisticModel
+- Finish DownloadStatData with Combine